 Previous

-Gauthier Borsarello and its HARPO jewels collection
+Gauthier Borsarello and his HARPO jewels collection

 English translation of the first interview we made with our fantastic customers : we present you hare Gauthier Borsarello's incredible HARPO jewelry collection!